NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 The [GDC Data Dictionary](../../Data_Dictionary/viewer.md) describes the types of entities that can be uploaded to the GDC.

 The user can go to the GDC Data Dictionary to __download the template files__ for a file.
-The templates can be populated with data by the user and should result in a valid upload (if validation rules detailed in the Data Dictionary are met).
+The templates can be populated with data by the user and should result in a valid upload if validation rules detailed in the Data Dictionary are met.
 See each individual Data Dictionary entry for required fields and acceptable values for each field.

 ### Data Relationships

 In order to identify the relationship between two entities, the user should include a reference to the parent submitter ID in the child entity file (referred to as a link).
 For example, a Demographic entity describes a Case entity.
 The user is required to identify the __cases.submitter_id__ for the related Case in the Demographic file.

 ### Examples